 Care and Health

-Dorking chickens are generally a hardy breed that won’t cause you too much trouble.
+Dorking chickens are generally a hardy breed that are generally easy to care for.
 You should keep in mind that this is a larger breed of chicken when planning out your coop and run.
 They will need much more room than smaller breeds.
 If you already have chickens in your coop, you should also note that due to the Dorking’s temperament, they will likely find themselves at the bottom of the pecking order.

 This is a chicken with a single comb, so they won’t do well in cold temperatures.
 Ensure that you have a proper way to keep your chickens warm in colder weather as they are susceptible to frostbite.

 Dorking Chickens are also a bit of a messy breed, so you may find yourself having to clean up after them regularly; some may even require baths.
 As always, remember that it’s best to have a chicken feed and water set up to ensure that your flock has proper access to food and water at all times.